-As your freshman year draws to a close, you’ll take an important professional step and declare a concentration in at least one of our principal fields of business.
-D’Amore-McKim students who concentrate in Accounting will take courses in financial reporting, managerial accounting, and intermediate accounting, with additional elective courses available for more specialized studies in strategic cost analysis, auditing and other assurance services, income tax planning, and accounting information systems.
+As your first year draws to a close, you’ll take an important professional step and declare a concentration in at least one of our principal fields of business.
+If you choose a concentration in accounting, you’ll develop a foundation in financial reporting, managerial accounting, and intermediate accounting.
+You can explore more specialized studies in strategic cost analysis, auditing and other assurance services, income tax planning, and accounting information systems with additional elective courses.

-Accounting is a dynamic profession that requires people to possess sound technical knowledge, critical thinking skills, superior interpersonal skills, and the ability to communicate effectively.
+A dynamic profession, accounting requires people to possess sound technical knowledge, critical thinking skills, superior communication and interpersonal skills.
 Accountants hold senior management positions in private companies in business or industry, public accounting firms, and government agencies.

 For my first co-op, I dealt with pricing securities and evaluating variances for engagement teams at KPMG.
 I was communicating directly with audit managers and partners, which introduced me to the auditing field and sparked my initial interest.Roopali Shreedhar, BSBA’17